 But all this talk of losing can’t sit well with Kobe Bryant.
 He loves Game 7s and isn’t shy about saying that.
 He also hates losing and has been the only man earning his keep these last two contests.
 His flu-game didn’t get a Jordan result but it was an inspired Jordan-esque effort.

 The man Kobe suddenly trusts more than anybody else on the roster, Metta World Peace, will be making a dramatic return tonight as well.
 Will it be just in time or too little too late for the harassing defender to make is 2012 postseason debut?

 We’ve got plenty of questions and only one way to answer them: tune in tonight.

 It’s Game 7.
 Don’t really need to say much more than that.

-Tags: 2012 Nba Playoffs Andrew Bynum Denver Nuggets Derek Fisher Featured Game 7 George Karl Javale Mcgee Kobe Bryant Los Angeles Lakers Magic Johnson Metta World Peace Mike Brown Pau Gasol Phil Jackson Popular Tracy Mcgrady
+Tags: 2012 Nba Playoffs Andrew Bynum Denver Nuggets Derek Fisher Game 7 George Karl Javale Mcgee Kobe Bryant Los Angeles Lakers Magic Johnson Metta World Peace Mike Brown Pau Gasol Phil Jackson Tracy Mcgrady